-In today’s fast-paced world, where time is of the essence, debit cards provide an efficient payment method for consumers everywhere.
+In today’s fast-paced world, debit cards provide an efficient payment method for consumers everywhere.
 They eliminate the time and hassle involved in writing checks or stopping at the ATM to get cash.
 Purchases are automatically tracked by the card provider, and can be easily viewed and managed online by the card holder.
 Additionally, debit cards are accepted all over the world.

-For third party administrators, account-linked debit cards can help control costs through more efficient benefits administration.
-Many TPAs’ clients, savvy employers, are now incorporating them into their employee benefits offerings.
+For Third-Party Administrators (TPAs), account-linked debit cards can help control costs through more efficient benefits administration.
+Many TPA clients, who are savvy employers, are now incorporating them into their employee benefits offerings.
 This helps companies attract and retain a talented workforce through a strong benefits package.
 Employees, looking to make quick, convenient payments and file fewer claims, find it easier to use a debit card for out-of-pocket healthcare expenses.

 Advantages of Employer-Sponsored Debit Cards

 Benefits for TPAs

 Benefits debit cards help TPAs in several important ways including less time and cost for administration, greater plan flexibility, and boost life counts.

 - Reduced administrative time and expense: Healthcare and benefits debit cards reduce claims filings and streamline the account administration process.

 - Payment flexibility.
 Employer-sponsored debit cards can link to most types of benefits accounts, including Flexible Spending Accounts (FSAs), Health Savings Accounts (HSAs) and Health Reimbursement Arrangements (HRAs), and Lifestyle Spending Accounts (LSAs).

 - Plan enrollment incentive: Benefits debit cards encourage employees to enroll in employer-sponsored healthcare plans by making it easier to pay for eligible expenses.

 Above all else, companies want to attract talented people and keep them around.
 A strong benefits package goes a long way towards achieving this.
 In addition to the benefit accounts themselves, adding an account-linked debit card, which is not only convenient but also secure, is a way to enhance their benefits package.

 Plus, an account-linked debit card promotes the safe, secure transfer of funds.
 Depending on plan design, employers can electronically deposit money into employee accounts, eliminating the risk of lost or stolen checks.